TvoozMagnificent/mandrillpp/README.md

 ### Conway's Game of Life

 To implement Conway's Game of Life, we introduce a new special variable: `random`.
-Evaluating `random` gives either 0 or 1 with 1/2 chance/
+Evaluating `random` gives either 0 or 1 with 1/2 chance.

 Our `MAIN` procedure is now mostly a sketch: